Pei Plan: Public reaction

 Public reaction to the Pei Plan became more negative over time as the redevelopment plans failed to create viable retail or residential options, and community activists bemoaned the loss of historical buildings.
 A preservationist group in Oklahoma City named the "Criterion Group" was named after the Criterion Theater — one of the most significant historical casualties of the Pei Plan — a French-style stage theater torn down in 1973 to make way for the Century Center (an enclosed shopping center which was largely vacant until 2015 when The Oklahoman opened offices in the space).
 Other casualties included the Baum Building (a Venetian-inspired structure that George Shirk attempted to save), the Hales Building (the owners of which fought condemnation efforts for nearly a decade), and the Biltmore Hotel, razed in 1977 to make way for the Myriad Botanical Gardens project.
 The delayed but negative reaction to the Pei Plan frustrated efforts by Oklahoma City authorities to instigate other urban renewal plans until the 1993 passage of the Metropolitan Area Projects (MAPS) initiative.

 Archive

-The Oklahoma City/County Historical Society retains a large-scale conceptual architecture model of the early Pei Plan, housed in the northeast corner of the Cox Convention Center with future plans to house the model at the downtown location of the Metropolitan Library System.
+The Oklahoma City/County Historical Society retains a large-scale conceptual architecture model of the early Pei Plan, housed on the second floor atrium of the Hart Building on the corner of Sheridan and Shartel Avenues in downtown Oklahoma City.
 In conjunction with several other organizations, the society sponsors an online archive of the Pei Plan and related downtown history.